SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/2-parsing-btp-json-output.md

 Using the `select` function we can filter the objects down to only those that have a property pointing to a parent, i.e. either a `parentGuid` or `parentGUID` property, using the optional operator `?`.

-> I've connected with the lovely BTP Accounts Service API team asking them about this property name discrepancy and will update this post when I find out more.
+> I've connected with the lovely BTP Accounts Service API team asking them about this property name discrepancy for parent GUIDs and have asked them to consider addressing it.

 #### Step 4 - Narrow down to what we're looking for